To be successful, every CFA candidate needs a good study plan. Setting deadlines for the topics is the first step. A conventional one.

 It makes you focus on one topic before you move on to the next.

-There's a lot of time left at the end of your exam prep planned for revision.
-In special circumstances, it may act as a buffer against failure to study all the topics.
-You may choose to devote less time to revision.
-This is how you reduce the risk of failing to cover the whole study material.
+At the end of your exam prep, there's a lot of time planned for revision.
+In special circumstances, it may act as a buffer against your failure to study all the topics.
+You may choose to devote less time to revision, which is not an ideal situation but it reduces the risk of failing to cover the whole study material.

 ONE BIG drawback: